AlibabaCloudDocs/oss/intl.en-US/SDK Reference/Java/FAQ.md

         at com.aliyun.oss.OSSClient.getObject(OSSClient.java:629)
         at com.aliyun.oss.OSSClient.getObject(OSSClient.java:617)
         at samples.HelloOSS.main(HelloOSS.java:49)

     ```

-    The cause is due to the connection leak in the connection pool \(possibly because ossObject is left unclosed after it is used\).
+    The error is caused by connection leaks in the connection pool, which occur when the ossObject is not closed after usage.

--   Solutions
+-   Solution

-    Check your program and ensure that no connection leak occurs.
-Use the following code to close ossObject:
+    Check your program to ensure that no connection leaks occur.
+The following code provides an example on how to close ossObject:

     ```
     // Read an object.
     OSSObject ossObject = ossClient.getObject(bucketName, objectName);
     // Perform operations on OSS.
-    // Close your ossObject.
+    // Shut down the ossObject.
     ossObject.close();

     ```

-## Connection closure { .section}
+## Connection closure

--   Cause analysis
+-   Cause

-    If the following errors occur when you use ossClient.getObject:
+    If a similar output is displayed when you use ossClient.getObject:

     ```
-    Exception in thread "main" org.apache.http.ConnectionClosedException: Premature end of Content-Length delimited message body (expected: 11990526; received: 202880 at org.apache.http.impl.io.ContentLengthInputStream.read(ContentLengthInputStream.java:180)
+    Exception in thread "main" org.apache.http.ConnectionClosedException: Premature end of Content-Length delimited message body (expected: 11990526; received: 202880) at org.apache.http.impl.io.ContentLengthInputStream.read(ContentLengthInputStream.java:180)
         at org.apache.http.impl.io.ContentLengthInputStream.read(ContentLengthInputStream.java:200)
         at org.apache.http.impl.io.ContentLengthInputStream.close(ContentLengthInputStream.java:103)